geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Cloudfang Keep.md

 - Venom Shower.
 Black venom rains down in a 10-foot-radius, 40-foot-high cylinder centered on a point Emer can see within 90 feet of her.
 Each creature in that area must succeed on a DC 15 Constitution saving throw or be poisoned until the end of initiative count 20 on the next round.

 ### Books
 Lady Emer’s books consist mainly of tomes about religious and magical lore.
+She also has several books full of her [[Lady Emer's Research Notes|research notes]].
+Players who spend time reading and searching through her notes will get some useful information.

 ### Treasure
-Lady Emer’s desk holds hundreds of poorly written poems, twelve owlbear-feather quills, twelve griffon-feather quills, and inkpots with black, gold, green, and purple ink.
+Lady Emer’s desk holds hundreds of [[Lady Emer's Poems|poorly written poems]], twelve owlbear-feather quills, twelve griffon-feather quills, and inkpots with black, gold, green, and purple ink.
 The set of quills and inks is worth 50 gp.
 The desk drawers contain a disguise kit, a forgery kit, a set of mason’s tools, a poisoner’s kit, a set of thieves’ tools, and a pouch containing 3,130 gp.
 Lady Emer carries a key to the display cases in the grand salon (area E4).
+The room also contains the stone chest described below.

 ### Stone Chest